BenCaunt/go2-sbus-unleashed/pc/README.md

 python teleop_client.py
 ```

 This will initialize the gamepad controller and connect to the robot.
-Camera streams and AprilTag detections will be displayed in the Rerun viewer.
+Camera streams will be displayed in the Rerun viewer.

 ### Camera Viewer